rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 - Screen timeout 30 seconds.

--
+- MFA with biometrics/passwords/tokens.
+- Travel account on password manager syncing via cloud (Bitwarden, 1password, etc...)

 ## Sanitizing a regular work/personal device for travel

 Setting up business-grade hardware for travel is a straightforward process if baseline security is met from the beginning.
 In the absence of a burner, non-mission-critical apps and data must be backed up to a secure cloud and wiped on the device.
 This includes authentication apps and credentials.
 The creation of a travel password vault is **highly** recommended.
 This vault should include only passwords and credentials for mission-critical apps.
+Social media should be avoided at all costs, unless one already has a "second" social media persona made for travel.

  <!-- A burner device would be the ideal solution if it were the same quality as the actual device.
 Because business-grade devices are expensive, burner devices tend to be of lesser quality, and as such have a big trade-back "would this device allow me to work normally" and often the answer is not.
 There's another problem with burner devices and it is that border officials tend to distrust people who carry them, so unless they actually carry a mock alternate life, complete with messages, pictures etc, they can raise eyebrows.
 Of course, someone traveling in business could be excused for bringing an only "business" device?
 If that were the case the device would need to make a case with work files etc, showing that the individual carrying them is professional interested only in his/her work. in summation, the ideal burner is the same hardware as the actual working hardware, but without any data which is not mission-critical.
 As such, without factoring possible loss of the hardware, primary devices can become the perfect burner devices if non-critical data is removed.
 This is easier said than done.
 How do you remove MFA apps that you need to authenticate to important accounts?
 Modern life is incompatible with a burner device, you can't just remove authenticator apps, and you can't possibly even think about not using MFA on your accounts...
 So what can be done?  >